ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

   * Click the green "Check" button when finished.

 ???
-* Instruct the students to do the "Enable the Transit Secrets Engine" challenge of the "Vault Encryption as a Service" track.
+And this brings us to our final Lab:  "Vault Encryption as a Service"
+* We will Enable the Transit Engine
-* This challenge has them enable the Transit secrets engine on the path "lob_a/workshop/transit".
+* path "lob_a/workshop/transit".

 ---
 name: lab-database-challenge-2